Institut für Sinologie

 Research interests:

-Region: Archaeology of Inner Asia (present-day Xinjiang, southern Siberia, western Mongolia)
+Region: Archaeology of Inner Asia (present-day Xinjiang, eastern Kyrgyzstan, western Mongolia)

-Period: prehistory - early medieval period - contemporary
+Period: Bronze and Iron Ages — early medieval period — contemporary

 Courses taught (selected):